JohnBlue-git/VideoForm_SQL_C-Sharp/README.md

 ## Confriguration of coding

-MDI.cpp works as the main function in which MainForm object is runing as an application.
+Program.cpp works as the main function in where MainForm object is allocated and run as an form application.

-MainForm class can dynamically allocate multiple MyForm object, and MainForm object will be set as parent for every MyForm objects.
+MainForm class can dynamically allocate multiple ChildForm objects in which each ChildForm object can handle one video thread

+, and MainForm object will be set as parent for each ChildForm object.
-Each MyForm object can handle one video thread.

-Additionally, template linkedlist class have been employed fully over this project.